RuiSMagalhaes/rails-Caretaker/README.md

 bundle binstub sidekiq
 bundle binstub sidekiq -- force
 ```
-Now, you are ready to see this project from your own machine.
+1.4 Now, you are ready to see this project from your own machine.
 Do the following, on your terminal:
 ```
 #TERMINAL:
 sidekiq
 ```
-Still on the terminal, but on another tab:
+1.5 Still on the terminal, but on another tab:
 ```
 #TERMINAL:
 rails s
 ```

-After this, you can open the app in your local server
+**After this, you can open the app in your local server**

-2. If you want to see the app working without any job, you can visit: https://airtnt.herokuapp.com (feel free to sign up and add seeds :)  )
+2. If you want to see the app working without any job, you can visit: https: www.caretaker.pt (feel free to sign up and see out features!)

 ### Prerequisites